Luis María Martínez

-Luis María Martínez y Rodríguez (9 June 1881 – 9 February 1956) was the Catholic archbishop of Mexico City and the first official Primate of Mexico.
+Luis María Martínez y Rodríguez (9 June 1881 – 9 February 1956) was the Catholic archbishop of Mexico and the first official Primate of Mexico.
 He was also a scholar and poet, and a member of the Academia Mexicana de la Lengua.

 Early life and career

-Luis María Martínez y Rodríguez was born on June 9, 1881 in Molino de Caballeros in Michoacán.
+Luis María Martínez y Rodríguez was born on June 9, 1881, in Molino de Caballeros in Michoacán.
 He studied at the seminary in the diocese of Morelia, and was ordained on 30 November 1904.

 He became a teacher at the seminary, ultimately rising to the position of dean.
 In 1923, he was named as auxiliary bishop to the archbishop of Morelia as well as the titular bishop of Anemurium.
 Eleven years later he was elevated to coadjutor bishop of Morelia and titular archbishop of Misthia.